AgentXCO4/DeepSeek-Personal/README.md

 **Modified DeepSeek AI with long‑term memory.**

+DeepSeek personal is in testing stages.

+Want to help us test it?
+Password: APIUNLOCK
+Once we're out of testing, the password lock will be removed.

 A private, password‑protected AI assistant built on DeepSeek & Mistral, with persistent chat history, code block support, and built‑in guardrails.

 ## ✨ Features